nllspc/Sports-Analysis/RedsJAWs/README.md

 Notes
 -----

+-   When entering player names and stats, entries are case sensitive.
 -   All tables contain both nominees and inducteees.
 -   To qualify for the JAWS-4 calculation the player must have been tenured with the Reds for at least 4 seasons.
 -   To qualify for other statistical tables players needed at least 1500 plate appearances or 500 innings.